dimkoug/NetCore3EShop/README.md

 # Todo

-1. A lot of frontent staff
+1. A lot of frontennd staff
 2. Add pagination